 Not minor if: Failure to properly position the valve did adversely impact the safety function of the component/system.

-Example h: During a walkdown of product staging columns, the inspectors identified numerous missing component identification tags, several tags on the floor, and loosely attached tags that had slipped away from components.
+Example 1h: During a walkdown of product staging columns, the inspectors identified numerous missing component identification tags, several tags on the floor, and loosely attached tags that had slipped away from components.
 Site conduct of operations procedures require that components be labeled.
 Procedure use and adherence was credited as a management measure in the license application.

 The violation: The licensee failed to implement management measures (procedure use and adherence) as required by 10 CFR 70.61(e) and 70.62(d) to ensure that IROFS were available and reliable to perform their function when needed to comply with the performance requirements of 10 CFR 70.61.